wzszsw/sql-benchmark/README.md

 4. **📦 Auto-Mapping**: Automatic object mapping (JOOQ also supports `fetchInto()` for basic mapping)
 5. **🔧 Flexibility**: Supports multiple query methods and databases
 6. **📝 Cleaner Code**: Less boilerplate code, especially for complex queries

+### Comparison with Hibernate:

+- **Performance**: Generally faster than Hibernate in most scenarios
+- **Type Safety**: Better compile-time type checking with lambda expressions
+- **Simplicity**: No need for EntityManager transaction management in simple queries
+- **SQL Control**: More direct control over generated SQL like JOOQ
+- **Learning Curve**: Easier to understand for developers familiar with SQL

 ## 🤝 Contributing